2023년 3월 고1 모의고사 변형 (31-42번)

 Number 32

 So work on it.
-Make a practice of estimating the amount of time needed alongside items on your ‘things to do’ list, ____ learn by experience when tasks take a greater or lesser time than expected.
+Make a practice of estimating the amount ____ time needed alongside items on your ‘things to do’ list, and learn by experience when tasks take a greater or lesser time than expected.

 So schedule the time you need for the longer tasks and put the short tasks into the spare moments in ____